Home of the Sewalot Site

 Now her proper name is much more fun!

-The story goes that Little Betty was a sweet little fairy that used to sit on the factory owner’s sewing machines while he pottered away making his first models.
+The story goes that Little Betty was a sweet but highly strung little fairy that used to sit on the factory owner’s sewing machines while he pottered away making his first models.
 She would often fly into the forest and pick berries for his supper.
+This inspired him to put little pictures of her collecting berries on his sewing machines.

 A very retro Straco Sewing Machine